smartcar/ios-sdk/README.md

 `redirectURI`

 Your app must register with the system for the custom URI scheme in order to receive the authorization callback.
-Smartcar API requires the custom URI scheme to be in the format of `"sk" + clientId + "://" + hostname`.
+Smartcar API requires the custom URI scheme to be in the format of `"sc" + clientId + "://" + hostname`.
 Where clienId is the application client ID obtained from the Smartcar Developer Portal.
-You may append an optional path component (e.g. `sk4a1b01e5-0497-417c-a30e-6df6ba33ba46://oauth2redirect/page`).
+You may append an optional path component (e.g. `sc4a1b01e5-0497-417c-a30e-6df6ba33ba46://oauth2redirect/page`).

+More information on [configuration of custom scheme] (http://www.idev101.com/code/Objective-C/custom_url_schemes.html).

 `scope`